 First of all, pomegranates are hugely symbolic in Turkey and are believed to bring luck and prosperity.

-So, as well as playing an integral role in Turkish cuisine, the pomegranate is also a lucky charm.
+So, as well as playing an integral role in Turkish cuisine with many traditional recipes, the pomegranate is also a lucky charm.

 But what other pomegranate recipes are there in Turkey?